 Based on this potential path to production, Gratomic Inc. believes it is on schedule to bring the Aukam project into production in Q4 of 2020.
 In anticipation of this milestone, Gratomic has been working to explore the Aukam project and improve its understanding of the graphite mineralization in the area.
 The company is led by a team of graphite experts and executives with lengthy experience working in Namibia, including CEO & President Arno Brand who has 12 years of experience working on major construction and mining projects in Africa.

-Thanks to the progress made my Gratomic’s technical team, the company has been successful in upscaling the pure vein graphite found on the property into 99.9 percent Cg through the addition of air classification.
+Thanks to the progress made by Gratomic’s technical team, the company has been successful in upscaling the pure vein graphite found on the property into 99.9 percent Cg through the addition of air classification.
 Gratomic has tested its Aukam-based graphite in a number of high-value applications.

 Through the development of the company’s flagship Aukam property, Gratomic aims to become a cleaner source of graphite for North American consumers, especially those in the electric vehicle industry.
 “Gratomic has entered into discussions with several carbon-to-battery experts with the intent to provide a tailored product for the battery market,” said CEO and President Arno Brand.
 The global graphite market is projected to grow to reach US$29.05 billion by 2020 according to projections by Markets and Markets.

 Gratomic has secured an ML215 mining license from the Ministry of Mines and Energy in Namibia, covering base and rare metals, industrial minerals and precious metals.
 The license covers the Aukam processing plant and the graphite-bearing shear zone that has been previously identified on the property.
-Gratomic believes its ML215 license is a critical step on the path towards re-establishing commercial production at Aukam.
+Gratomic believes that its ML215 license is a critical step on the path towards re-establishing commercial production at Aukam.

 The Aukam project includes a total of four graphite exploration licenses, in addition to three stockpiles of lumps, fines and coarse-fines that were created from bulk sampling and screening programs conducted by Gratomic.
 The stockpiles are ready to be processed and could be used for the initial feedstock during the first two years of production.
 Gratomic has signed an off-take agreement with TODAQ which it anticipates will begin in November 2020 in order to fill the first purchase order of 1800 tonnes.